 Day 2 – Breakfast in Jasper

-If you’re not having breakfast at your hotel, head to Sunhouse Cafe in Jasper’s town centre for a mouthwatering meal.
+If you’re not having breakfast at your hotel, head to Sunhouse Cafe (Temporarily Closed) in Jasper’s town centre for a mouthwatering meal.
 Reviews for the café consistently place it as one of the best breakfast spots in Jasper, if not the best.
 Fill up, because it’s going to be an active day!

 Day 2 – Jasper by Motorcycle or Maligne Lake Boat Tour